g0v/vaccinate/README.md

 6. Make a PR and merge.

 # Known Issues
 * After adding a new Python dependency, pipenv gets pretty unhappy.
+Run `pipenv lock --pre --clear` to fix.